 Markings are easy to spot for any type of silver piece.
 You should clearly see the number 800 engraved on the piece.
-If you have a piece of jewelry then the number may be smaller and more concealed, but you'll still be able to find it.
+If you have a piece of jewelry then the number may be smaller and more concealed, but it should still be visible.

 The Value of Your 800 Silver

 In order to get the value of your 800 silver piece, you'll need to multiply the total ounces of silver by the spot price of silver.
 We make this easy for you with our free scrap silver calculator.
 All you need to do is load up the calculator, select 800 from the purity dropdown box, enter the weight of your item, and then click the "calculate" button.

 It's good to know the value of your silver item.
 If you were ever going to sell your item then you should definitely know the scrap metal value.

 Silver comes in all different types of purities.
 Below we will review two of the more popular alternatives to 800 silver.

 The main alternative to 800 silver is 925 silver.
 Also known as sterling silver, 925 silver is one of the most popular types of silver for several reasons.
 It's close to being pure silver so it will look nice and shiny, but it still has 7.5% alloy so it's harder and more durable then fine silver.
 This makes it a great choice for jewelry.